jgonz100/MGSC310-Project/README.md

 This data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.

 # Acknowledgements
-This public dataset is part of Airbnb, and the original source can be found on this website.
+This public dataset is part of Airbnb, and the original source can be found on this website(http://insideairbnb.com/).

 # Inspiration
 What can we learn about different hosts and areas?